gupta977/wp-upg/readme.txt

 == Gallery ==
 There are 2 types of UPG Gallery.

 = 1.
-Embed Gallery =
+Attach Gallery =
-Embed gallery for WordPress post uses shortcode [upg-attach] into the content area where ever required.
+Attach gallery for WordPress post uses shortcode [upg-attach] into the content area where ever required.
 The image/video url posted on this post will not be visible on other places.
 It is full of ajax, hence no page refresh occurred during submission and page navigation.
 'Lazy Load more' button is available and images can be previewed in lightbox/popup